Idea 2: Solving Problems by Answering Questions#

 But the meaning of the term “Prediction” in Passive Prediction Questions extends beyond “predicting the future”.
 Passive Prediction Questions also encompass efforts to predict how a third party would behave or interpret something about an individual if given the chance.

-For example, suppose our hospital stakeholder wanted to automate the reading of mammograms, so rural hospitals without full-time radiologists could give patients diagnoses more quickly (or, more cynically, pay fewer radiologists).[1]
-We can think of this process of reading mammograms as answering the question “if a radiologist looked at this particular scan, would they conclude the patient had cancer?”
+For example, suppose our hospital stakeholder wanted to automate the reading of mammograms so that rural hospitals without full-time radiologists could give patients diagnoses more quickly (or, more cynically, pay fewer radiologists).[2]
+How does a model that reads mammograms “answer a question”?
+Well, in a very meaningful way, if you train your model by feeding it a dataset of mammograms that have been labelled as “normal” or “abnormal” by radiologists, then what that model is learning to do is answer the question: “if a radiologist looked at this particular scan, would they conclude it is abnormal?”

 The value of this type of prediction to stakeholders is likely also self-evident, as it opens the door for automation and scaling of tasks that would otherwise be too costly or difficult for humans.
 Indeed, answering this question is the type of task for which machine learning has become most famous.
 Spam filtering amounts to answering the question “If the user saw this email, would they tag it as spam?”
 Automated content moderation amounts to answering “Would a Meta contractor conclude the content of this photo violates Facebook’s Community Guidelines?”
 Indeed, even Large Language Models (LLMs) like chatGPT, Bard, and LLaMA can be understood in this way, as we will discuss later.